mikarant/ozo/run_ozo.md

         wget --user=<email> --password=<password> https://bitbucket.org/mikarant/ozo/get/master.tar.gz

 4. Extract the tarball by command

         tar -zxvf master.tar.gz

 If the download was succesful, you should now have folder called `mikarant-ozo-xxxx` appeared to your local drive.
-In the folder name, xxxx refers the last commit ID code.
+In the folder name, xxxx refers the last commit ID.

 ## 3. Downloading test data